nytimes/kyt/README.md

 1. Install [Node.js](https://nodejs.org/) (v6.0+ required).
 2. Create a repo with a package.json file
 3. `npm install --save git://git@github.com:nytm/wf-kyt.git`
-4. `node_modules/.bin/kyt setup` - This will set up your project with all things kyt.
+4. `node_modules/.bin/kyt setup` - This will set up your project with application and configuration files so that you can get started with kyt.
 Learn more about [setup](/docs/commands.md).
 5. `npm run dev`
 6. Check out `http://localhost:3000`